linkerd/website/linkerd.io/content/blog/service-mesh-101-intro-with-linkerd.md

 +++

 In this video, Linkerd maintainer Alex Leong walks through installing and using Linkerd.
-Along the way you'll learn what a service mesh is, how to install Linkerd, and add a Kubenetes application to a service mesh.
+Along the way you'll learn what a service mesh is, how to install Linkerd, and add a Kubernetes application to a service mesh.

 {{< youtube "xo9Tq2UNKfM" >}}